-- 40.1 The Trust must keep proper accounts and proper records in relation to the accounts. - 40.2 NHS Improvement may with the approval of the Secretary of State give directions to the Trust as to the content and form of its accounts. - 40.3 The accounts are to be audited by the Trust's Auditor. - 40.4 The Trust shall prepare in respect of each financial year annual accounts in such form as NHS Improvement may with the approval of the Secretary of State direct. - 40.5 The functions of the Trust with respect to the preparation of the annual accounts shall be delegated to the Accounting Officer. - 40.6 Further provisions as to the accounts are set out at Annex 8.
+- 40.1 The Trust must keep proper accounts and proper records in relation to the accounts. - 40.2 NHS England may with the approval of the Secretary of State give directions to the Trust as to the content and form of its accounts. - 40.3 The accounts are to be audited by the Trust's Auditor. - 40.4 The Trust shall prepare in respect of each financial year annual accounts in such form as NHS England may with the approval of the Secretary of State direct. - 40.5 The functions of the Trust with respect to the preparation of the annual accounts shall be delegated to the Accounting Officer. - 40.6 The Trust shall lay a copy of the annual accounts, and any report of the auditor on them, before parliament and once it has done so, send copies of those to NHS England. - 40.7 Further provisions as to the accounts are set out at Annex7 (Further Provisions).